-Quirky with a spacious balcony20 Ha Long Rd, Bai Chay
+Quirky with a spacious balcony20 Ha Long Rd, Bai Chay, Ha Long City

 T: (033) 846 137; F: (033) 846 137

 This place stands out from the pack on Hotel Alley because -- it isn't.
-It's on Ha Long Road a little East of Vuon Dao Street.
-It's pretty much the only true mini-hotel that has strayed so far from ...
+It's on Ha Long Road a little east of Vuon Dao Street, up a steep slope off the main road.
+The reception area is a bit dark and ...
 Read the full review of Thuy Duong Hotel.

 T: (033) 846 009;

-This place stands out on the street because of its attractive blue exterior, but the other good reason to stay here is that the first floor is given over to a pretty decent internet cafe -- on-line ...
+This place stands out on the street because of its attractive blue exterior and pretty balconies.
+It's also freshly painted and kept very clean, and whereas some hotels forget to spruce up the ...
 Read the full review of Peace Hotel (Hoa Binh Hotel).USD 10 to 20 1 vote Flashpacker